 The American College of Obstetricians and Gynaecologists recommends that drinking coffee cannot be dangerous during pregnancy if a pregnant woman restricts her caffeine consumption to 200 milligrams (mg) per day, which means two standard cups of coffee with each cup being about 100 ml.
 Larger mugs will mean more quantity of coffee, so the capacity of the mug should also be taken into consideration.

 |Brewed coffee||8 ounces/ 1 cup (250 ml)||137|

 What Are the Other Drinks That Contain Caffeine?

 Caffeine is not only found in coffee but in other drinks as well.
 Below mentioned is the list, which illustrates caffeinated foods and their content.

-- Tea: Any type of tea such as green tea, ice tea or lemon tea contain a small amount of caffeine.
-Pregnant women can have tea but in a smaller portion as it also contains a good amount of antioxidants which is good for health.
-Larger quantities of it should be avoided.
+- Tea: Any type of tea such as green tea, iced tea, or lemon tea contains a small amount of caffeine.
+Pregnant women can have tea but in small portions.
+It contains a good amount of antioxidants which can be good for health but too much consumption of caffeine should be avoided.

-- Chocolate-based drinks: Yes you heard right!
-The temptation of having hot chocolate milk and chocolate milkshakes have high levels of caffeine an should also be avoided.
+- Chocolate-based Drinks: The temptation for hot chocolate milk and chocolate milkshakes may be high during pregnancy, but you should try and resist as chocolate-based drinks too have high levels of caffeine in them, which can be harmful during pregnancy and hence should also be avoided.

-- Carbonated drinks: Carbonated drinks, aerated soft drinks – these drinks contain a good amount of caffeine.
+- Carbonated Drinks: Carbonated drinks or aerated soft drinks contain a good amount of caffeine.
 Therefore, it is recommended to avoid these.
 A good alternative to these is fresh fruit juices which have little or no caffeine.

 Safer Alternatives to Coffee